jcronenberg/DreamDeck/README.md

 ![image](https://github.com/jcronenberg/DreamDeck/assets/54934253/996e89e4-4991-4f19-ad1f-5c928e267af9)

 ## Project status
+DreamDeck is in a prototype stage, so expect potential breaking changes.
+Use it at your own discretion.
-DreamDeck is currently in a prototype stage.
-While the basic functionality is implemented, ongoing development will introduce additional features.
+While the basic functionality is implemented, there are significant features yet to be added before the software reaches the alpha stage.
+Feedback and contributions are of course always welcome.

-Current features include:
+### Current features
 * Local shell buttons
 * SSH buttons
 * Spotify integration